-Rule 1910.16-4 of the Pennsylvania Code provides the formula for determining these support amounts; the same formula being used for both spousal support and alimony pendente lite.
+Rule 1910.16-4 of the Pennsylvania Code provides the formula for determining these support amounts, with the same formula being used for both spousal support and alimony pendente lite.
 If there are no minor children, then it is 40% of the difference between the payor’s net monthly income and the recipient’s net monthly income.
-If there are minor children, it is slightly more complicated.
-The difference between net monthly incomes is reduced by the amount of child support, with this number multiplied by 30%.
+If there are minor children, the issue becomes slightly more complicated.
+The difference between net monthly incomes is reduced by the amount of child support multiplied by 30%.

 There is no set formula by which Pennsylvania court will calculate alimony.
-Rather, there are a number of factors which the court will consider in determining alimony, including:
+Instead, there are a number of factors which the court will consider in determining alimony, including:

 - The age of the spouses

-- The physical, mental, and emotional health of the spouses
+- The physical, mental, and emotional health of both spouses

 - The length of the marriage